A paradise for plants in the heart of Sussex

-A mixed planting of Gold Standard roses and herbaceous plants designed by Dr Tony Lord in 2011.
-The design includes vibrant colours from midsummer onwards.
+A mixed planting of Gold Standard roses and herbaceous plants designed by Dr Tony Lord, with vibrant colours from midsummer onwards.

 A formal lily pool with a tranquility echoed by the Italian style plantings all around.
 A wonderful spot to sit and let the world pass by.

-Connecting the East and West of the Garden, this colourful route takes you to to the Italian Garden and Round Dell.
+Connecting the South Lawn and West of the Garden, this colourful route takes you past the Italian Garden, Round Dell & Old Potting Sheds.

 Jay Robin’s Rose Garden

-Designed in 1996 by Robin Williams and planted with 500 David Austin English roses, this is a feast for the senses and particularly lovely in high summer.
+Designed by Robin Williams and now with over 750 David Austin English roses, this is a feast for the senses and particularly lovely in high summer.

 This exotic part of the Garden features sub-tropical dell with palm trees, bananas and architectural plants.